seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **First Gaoler**
 What an infinite mock is this, that a man should
 have the best use of eyes to see the way of
 blindness!
-I am sure hanging’s the way of winking.
+I am sure hanging's the way of winking.

 *Enter a Messenger*